hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/README.md

 This repository has teaching materials for a 3-day **Introduction to bulk RNA-sequencing data analysis** workshop.
 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 In addition to running the RNA-seq workflow from FASTQ files to count data using Salmon, the workshop covers best practice guidelines for RNA-seq experimental design and data organization/management.

+> **Pre-requisite for this workshop:** The *Basic Data Skills* [Shell for Bioinformatics](https://hbctraining.github.io/Shell-for-bioinformatics/) workshop or a working knowledge of the command line and cluster computing.

 **Note for Trainers:** Please note that the schedule linked below assumes that learners will spend between 3-4 hours on reading through, and completing exercises from selected lessons between classes.

 > These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.